 Because of these demands, caregivers must take care of their own health to stay mentally strong while caring for others.
 Self-care for caregivers involves doing things that help support mental and physical health.
 Some suggestions from AARP Staying Sharp:

 Seek positive people: Find time to socialize with friends who are supportive and lift your mood.
-Positive interactions can help lower your risk of dementia and provide other mental benefits.

 Do something relaxing: Meditation, deep breathing, yoga stretches — all can help focus the mind and reduce stress.
 Listen via an app, audiobook, YouTube video or online class, even if it’s for a short time.
-Just five or 10 minutes of meditation once or twice a day can help reduce stress and may even improve the gray matter in your brain.
+Just five or 10 minutes of meditation once or twice a day can help reduce stress and may even affect the gray matter in your brain.

 To learn more about brain health for caregivers, visit AARP Staying Sharp.